 - Setbacks can also be caused by physical items (for example, everyday spoons can spark memories of drug use in former heroin users)

-They can be unique to you, and they can evolve as your life does.
+They can be unique to you and evolve as your life does.
 Therefore, it is critical to recognize and accept the things you individually find triggering and then take the appropriate precautions to avoid putting yourself in circumstances or events that trigger you.

-Other high-risk scenarios to be aware of include:
+Other high-risk scenarios to be aware of include the following:

-- Parties, going out to dine with friends, and dancing at a club where drugs will be used are all options.
+- Parties, dining with friends, and dancing at a club where drugs will be used are all options.

 - Anniversaries or significant occasions that evoke strong emotions